WPS/egon.io/README.md

 http://domainstorytelling.org

 ### Usage
-A short definition on how to use the Domainstory-Telling Modeler.
+A short definition on how to use the Domain Story Modeler.

 #### Pallet
 Shows the icons you can choose to tell your domain story.